Blog

 Keeping Fido Cool

-No matter how your dog keeps himself cool, it’s your job to make sure he doesn’t overheat.
+No matter how dogs cool themselves, it’s your job to ensure they don’t overheat.
 Don’t leave your pet outdoors in hot, humid weather for long periods of time —bring him indoors frequently so he can cool off.
 And make sure that your pooch has plenty of fresh water to drink at all times.
 Water is essential for cooling the body down and preventing dangerous dehydration in hot weather!
+For more summertime pet care tips, check out our article on Summertime Pet Care Tips.

 Would you like more tips for keeping your dog safe this summer?
 Give us a call today — we’re here to help.